vkuusk/codemorf-ai/README.md

 It’s a basic dev workflow, similar to what AI tools like [Cursor IDE Agent Mode](https://docs.cursor.com/chat/agent) or [GitHub Copilot](https://github.com/features/copilot) might do internally.

-Codemorf breaks these steps out explicitly into a LangGraph workflow with a minimal CLI wrapper, making it easier to see what each step looks like and where LLMs help or fall short.
+It's just that Codemorf breaks these steps out explicitly into a LangGraph workflow with a minimal CLI wrapper, making it easier to see what each step looks like and where LLMs help or fall short.

-This project is **not production-ready** — it’s primarily a learning tool to figure out where LLMs are most useful in SDLC workflows. <br>
+This project is **not production-ready** — it’s primarily a learning tool to figure out where LLMs are most useful in SDLC workflows.

 _Note:_ While the code transformation part (based on NL instructions) is relatively straightforward, the more interesting challenge is interpreting test cases in NL and turning them into runnable tests — especially in projects where there's no predefined test framework or language constraints.